jhunt/vault-of-cardboard/README.md

 **Dockerfile.api** - The backend API of Vault of Cardboard.
 This is the thing that does collection management, authentication, deck and goal munging, etc.

+**Dockerfile.deps** - This contains the "outer shell" of the image that the `Dockerfile.api` recipe builds, and it is used by the development environment (see "Hacking on the Vault", above) to scaffold a bind-mounted copy of the `cardboard` binary.